 Shutters have been a popular and commonly seen design piece in homes for a long time.
 They are believed to have originated in Greece.
 Then, they were made of marble, had fixed louvers, and were installed to protect against storms.
 The design idea grew throughout Europe and shutters were eventually made with moveable wooden louvers.
 Over time, the design arrived in America.
-In the 1800’s, shutters became a popular covering for the large windows on the mansions and elegant homes on southern plantations.
-The name stuck and today, we still call them plantation shutters.
+In the 1800’s, shutters became a popular covering for the large windows on the mansions and elegant homes in the American south.
+Shutters are also called plantation shutters or estate shutters.

 Use left/right arrows to navigate the slideshow or swipe left/right if using a mobile device